CaseyHaralson/pinkyring-server-template/README.md

 Please check that documentation to create another project or to remove some pre-installed code from this project. https://github.com/CaseyHaralson/pinkyring

-This project comes with the following:
+This project comes with the following as a starting point:

 - Github Workflows
   - CodeQL Analysis